b1tr0t/PEPC/explainer.md

     check or mitigation will self-correct itself (e.g. if the PEPC has moved recently there will be a short cooldown before the PEPC integrity is restored).
--   The PEPC could be corrected by the user agent itself in order to preserve its integrity.
-For example, if the style specified by the site sets the PEPC font to be too small to read, this can be corrected by the user agent by forcing a minimum font size on the PEPC.
-This should be considered primarily in the case of CSS, which the user agent can override as it sees fit. **Open question:** should there be a way for sites to specify whether they want to allow the user agent to override the style?
-Some site authors might be happier triggering the legacy prompt request flow, rather than have the PEPC style be changed whereas others might prioritize the benefits of a PEPC permission flow over making sure the style is exactly as desired.
-User agents need to weigh in the additional flexibility afforded to site authors against the potential user confusion of seeing the PEPC permission prompt vs the regular permission prompt.

 ### Locking the PEPC style